OpenScienceLabs/opensciencelabs.github.io/content/faq/index.en.md

 ## Do you offer mentoring?

-Yes, to become an OSL mentor just fill out this [form]https://github.com/OpenScienceLabs/request-forms/issues/new/choose?fbclid=IwAR3pDhR5soLQJrgKTUzmT9I1ty8rEyMTtn8LarkDzdDqkUadQc_ugwX5IsE) and we will notify you as soon as possible if we have a mentor available.
+Yes, to become an OSL mentee just fill out this [form]https://github.com/OpenScienceLabs/request-forms/issues/new/choose?fbclid=IwAR3pDhR5soLQJrgKTUzmT9I1ty8rEyMTtn8LarkDzdDqkUadQc_ugwX5IsE) and we will notify you as soon as possible if we have a mentor available.
 You can also be a tutor or mentor by filling out this other